A Collection of Resources Related to Starting a Bakery

 Is this what you want?

-The very first step of opening a business that I would advise you on is you need to know if this is the right business for you.
-Put money on the side for now.
-Sure, it’s an important part of your plans — if you’re not going to make money then why would you open your business?
-But my point here is, before starting a business, you want to make sure you’re getting into something you have a passion for, something you’re interested in, and something that you would do for free if you were financially set for the rest of your life.
+An important step when starting any business is knowing if it’s the right business for you.
+Make sure you’re getting into something you have a passion for, something you’re interested in, and something that you would do for free if you were financially set for the rest of your life.

 Why would I work for free, you ask?